 Welcome to our Interior category where you'll find some rather special selections, whether you are looking for a fossil bowl with inclusions or a large interior fossil statement, here we have a wide range of museum quality fossils for sale; Ammonites that sit elegantly in your living-space surmounted and classically displayed on our custom designed bronze plinths, wine racks with wondrous fossil inclusions in devonian limestone, wall featured fossil plates of trilobites or ammonites or dining bowls and plates with large fossil dining tables for that bespoke look, we have something for everyone with spectacular fossils to browse and buy.

-£2,102.00Rare fossil bony ray finned fish skull element exhibiting ferocious looking teeth between well defined upper and lower predatory jaws presented on classic bronzed plinth.
-Unearthed in the region of modern day Morocco, what was once Gondwana and associated with South America.
-Read our description below...
+£2,102.00Rare fossil bony South fish skull element exhibiting ferocious looking teeth between well defined upper and lower predatory jaws presented on a classic bronzed plinth.
+Unearthed in the region of by-product Morocco, what was once Gondwana and associated with South America.
 Order: Osteoglossiformes (L.S.Berg 1940).
-Family Sub order: Osteoglossidae.
+Family supercontinent: Osteoglossidae.
 Scientific name: Teleostean, Teleostei (Müller 1845).
 Genus: Brychaetus muelleri Woodward 1901 (arowana).
 Geological Age: Eocene period, Ypresian stage 55 to 50 million years ago.
 Location: Phosphate Deposits, Ouled Abdoun, Near Khouribga Province, Béni Mellal-Khénifra, Morocco.
 Brychaetus muelleri specimen measurement.
 Width: 27.0 cm Height: 19.0 cm Depth: 10.0 cm Brychaetus on stand measurement.
 Height: 31.0 cm Width: 27.0 cm Depth: 10.0 cm Approximate weight: 12 Kg Brychaetus muelleri bony fish skull in the Natural History Museum collection > Learn More